JiahengHu/JiahengHu.github.io/_research/snake_traj.md

 permalink: /research/snake_traj/
 ---

 This work is advised by Professor Tony Dear.
-This is an ongoing work and only part of results are shown here.
+This is an ongoing work and only part of results are shown here. **This project is expected to be updated in the near future with regard to the gait generation part**.

 # Overview